Solar Water Heating

 There are currently two types of solar water heating collectors that you attach to the roof.
 Either a flat plate collector, which look like more traditional solar panels, or evacuated tube collectors which is a line of tubing attached together.

-Considerations of having a Solar Water Heating System
+Considerations of having a solar water heating system

-Firstly, you must have somewhere on the roof of your house that gets a lot of sunlight.
+You must have somewhere on the roof of your house that gets a lot of sunlight.
 You’ll need about five metres square of flat roof space which faces east to west through south and is subject to direct sunlight for the majority of the day.
 If this isn’t possible then you can have two separate panels attached to your home, one facing east and one facing west, but it would hike up the price of installation.
 The panels don’t necessarily have to be fitted directly onto a roof – they can be mounted on a frame.

-Another consideration you have to take into mind is allocating space to a larger, or another, hot water cylinder in your home.
+One consideration you have to take into mind is allocating space to a larger, or another, hot water cylinder in your home.
 When installing you’ll need to replace the existing cylinder you have for one with a solar heating coil or have an additional cylinder just for your solar heating system.